mayank00927/mayank00927/README.md

 Machine learning: I have experience with building machine learning models using scikit-learn and have worked on various classification and regression problems.

-Power BI: I am learning Power BI, have knowledge on power queries, power view charts and reports.
+Power BI: I am learning Power BI, have knowledge on power queries, power view charts,data modelling and reports.

 I am always looking to improve my skills and learn new techniques.
 If you have any feedback or suggestions on my projects, please don't hesitate to reach out!